What to do in Lanzarote: the best things to see and do

 When to go to Lanzarote?

-If you’re still hesitating, you can use our article dedicated to the best times to go to Lanzarote.
+If you are still deciding, consult our article on the best times to visit Lanzarote.

-- buses (Guaguas), which serve the main towns very well like Arrecife, Teguise, Puerto del Carmen or Playa Blanca,
+- buses, known locally as guaguas, which serve the main towns and resort areas, including Arrecife, Puerto del Carmen, Costa Teguise, and Playa Blanca,

-- taxis, easy to find and fairly affordable for short distances,
+- taxis, which are easy to find in tourist areas and useful for short journeys,

-- organized excursions, ideal for visiting Timanfaya, Jameos del Agua, La Graciosa or the lava tunnels without having to think about the journey.
+- organized excursions, a convenient option for visiting Timanfaya, Jameos del Agua, La Graciosa, or the lava tunnels without arranging transportation yourself.

 For more details on the options available, feel free to take a look at our article dedicated to getting around Lanzarote.